-In accordance with Government Auditing Standards, we have also issued our report dated January 21, 2021 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated January 22, 2022 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-Glendora, California January 21, 2021
+Glendora, California January 22, 2022

-FINANCIAL HIGHLIGHTS FOR 2019-2020
+FINANCIAL HIGHLIGHTS FOR 2020-2021

-- The California Budget Act for 2019-20 signed into law on June 28, 2019 once again represented an investment in the state's public higher education segments and the students of California along with a renewed commitment by the state to increase reserves to offset future unanticipated declines in revenue or increases in expenses. - The state budget included total funding of \$36.9 billion (\$20.8 billion in General Fund and local property tax and \$16.1 billion in other funds) for all higher education entities in 2019-20. - Sovernor Newsom also continued his support of the Student Centered Funding Formula (SCFF) for community colleges and made some modifications to the formula as originally enacted to include maintaining the funding split of 70% based on FTES enrollment, 20% based on supporting low-income students and the remaining 10% based on specific student success outcomes.
-Additionally, changes to how the student success metrics are applied were made and the "hold harmless" provision in the SCFF was extended for an additional year through FY 2021-22. - The state budget included \$1.2 billion for the constitutionally mandated contribution to the state's Rainy Day Fund, which would bring that reserve to \$16.5 billion in 2019-20. - The state's Special Fund for Economic Uncertainties Reserve fund and the Safety Net Reserve fund balances were each increased to \$1.5 billion in the 2019-20 state budget. - The state's enacted budget also deposited \$389 million of Proposition 98 funds into the Public School System Stabilization Account as required by Proposition 2, which was the first time such a deposit would be made. - California projected it would end 2019-20 with \$19.2 billion in reserves. - ➤ The state budget also included \$9 billion in additional payments over the next four years to pay down unfunded pension liabilities for CalSTRS and CalPERS on behalf of state and school employees covered under each pension system. - ➤ The 2019-20 enacted budget also included \$42.6 million of ongoing Proposition 98 General Fund in support of a second year of free tuition by waiving enrollment fees for first-time, full-time students under the California College Promise program. - ➤ Significant other state budget adjustments included an ongoing increase of \$254.7 million Proposition 98 General Fund to support the SCFF by providing a 3.26% or \$230 million cost-of-living adjustment (COLA) and a .55% increase in enrollment growth funding and a \$13.5 million one-time revenue increase in Deferred Maintenance and Instructional Equipment funding in 2019-20. - ➤ The District's Adopted Budget for 2019-20 of \$755 million consisted of \$425 million in General Fund Unrestricted and Restricted Funds and \$330 million in Other Funds representing a \$66.3 million decrease in all funds as compared to 2018-19. - ➤ The District met all of its repayment obligations for Prop S and Prop N General Obligation Bonds in 2019-20. - > The District also met or exceeded all federal and state mandated requirements including the 50% Law and Faculty Obligation Number (FON).
+- The California Budget Act for 2020-21 signed into law on June 30, 2020 once again represented an investment in the state's public higher education segments and the students of California along with a renewed commitment by the state to increase reserves to offset future unanticipated declines in revenue or increases in expenses. - The state budget included total funding of \$36 billion (\$21.2 billion in General Fund and local property tax and \$14.8 billion in other funds) for all higher education entities in 2020-21. - Sovernor Newsom also continued his support of the Student Centered Funding Formula (SCFF) for community colleges and made some modifications to the formula as originally enacted to include maintaining the funding split of 70% based on FTES enrollment, 20% based on supporting low-income students and the remaining 10% based on specific student success outcomes.
+Additionally, changes to how the student success metrics are applied were made and the "hold harmless" provision in the SCFF was extended for an additional two years through FY 2023-24. - The state budget outlook deteriorated significantly at the beginning of 2020-21 due to the COVID-19 pandemic that resulted in the governor declaring a "stay at home" health emergency and ensuing recession, transforming a projected surplus to a \$54.3 billion deficit with anticipated state apportionment deferrals applied against all community colleges revenue payments of \$1.5 billion to not be paid until 2021-22 resulting in potential cash flow challenges for all districts.
+SDCCD due to its ongoing cash flow monitoring efforts did not have to borrow cash for operational purposes. - ➤ The Budget Act included \$16 million in ongoing policy adjustments and a 9% funding decline in Proposition 98 funding. - ➤ The District's Adopted Budget for 2020-21 of \$780 million consisted of \$448 million in General Fund Unrestricted and Restricted Funds and \$332 million in Other Funds representing a \$24.5 million increase in all funds as compared to 2019-20. - > The District met all of its repayment obligations for Prop S and Prop N General Obligation Bonds in 2020-21. - > The District also met or exceeded all federal and state mandated requirements including the 50% Law and Faculty Obligation Number (FON).